dask/dask/docs/source/scheduling-state.rst

 *  Released: known but not actively computing or in memory
 *  Waiting: On track to be computed, waiting on dependencies to arrive in memory
-*  Queue (ready): Ready to be computed by any worker
-*  Stacks (ready): Ready to be computed by a particular preferred worker
 *  No-worker (ready, rare): Ready to be computed, but no appropriate worker exists
 *  Processing: Actively being computed by one or more workers